ecchol/Oracle/ECC/query/enduserpersonalization/enduserpersonalization.md

   	 Username: eccuser
 Password: welcome1
     ```
-2. You will see the below screen,  From **General Ledger Super User** responsibility navigate to **General Ledger Command Center**
+2. You will see the below screen,  from **General Ledger Super User** responsibility navigate to **General Ledger Command Center**
         ![EBS home screen](../images/genz100.png "EBS home screen")

-3. You will see the "Account Analysis" dashboard and within the "Account Analysis" dashboard you can see the "Period activities by Period name" Trellis chart.
+3. You will see the "Account Analysis" dashboard.
+And, within the "Account Analysis" dashboard you can see the "Period activities by Period name" Trellis chart.
 Replace the existing period name with "Jun-23".
         ![Personalize dashboard](../images/r6z.png "Personalize dashboard")
 4. We will explore "Expenses" by clicking on Account type as expenses, in the "Period activities" chart
         ![Personalize dashboard](../images/fg1.png "Personalize dashboard")

-4. Let's explore "Employee expenses" category
+5. Let's explore "Employee expenses" category
         ![Personalize dashboard](../images/fg2.png "Personalize dashboard")
         ![Personalize dashboard](../images/fg30.png "Personalize dashboard")
 6. The highest employee expense account, is "Meals", which is rather odd.
 Let's explore it further.